 Anxious Attachment: Definition, Causes, and Signs

-• What leads an individual to become anxiously attached?
+• Why do individuals become anxiously attached?

-All You Wanted to Know about Anxious Attachment but Were Too Shy to Ask
+All You Wanted to Know about Anxious Attachment

 Attachment Theory Briefly Explained

-What Usually Causes the Development of Anxious Attachment in Children?
+Causes of Anxious Attachment in Children

 In the previous paragraph, we talked about parental behaviors that might cause a child to develop this type of attachment style.
 Some other experiences that may cause an anxious style of attachment include the following: early, sudden, and especially long-term separation from a parent; neglect and/or mistreatment; physical and/or sexual abuse.